-Assess your current situation
+Evaluate your financial situation

 Mark Struthers, founder of Sona Financial in Chanhassen, Minnesota, advises his clients to “just start off tracking, because oftentimes if they can just start tracking what their debt is, what they’re spending stuff on, that can be a good foundation.”

 If you’re behind on any payments, your first priority should also be to catch up before attacking your debt.
-Struthers describes this step as a triage; you need to take care of the emergencies before you can move on to the rest.
+Struthers describes this step as triage; you need to take care of the emergencies before you can move on to the rest.

-Pick a debt payoff strategy
+Use a debt payment strategy

 Mathematically, the avalanche is the method that saves you most in interest over time, but those who prefer small victories or are more visual may opt for the snowball method.

-I think for most people, the confidence boost of seeing debts disappear is a point in favor of the snowball,” Rossman says.
-Once you’ve cleared high-interest credit card debt and start tackling other debts with similar interest rates, the snowball method can help.
+“I think for most people, the confidence boost of seeing debts disappear is a point in favor of the snowball,” Rossman says.
+Once you’ve cleared high-interest credit card debt and started tackling other debts with similar interest rates, the snowball method can help.
 “You whittle down the list and you feel better about it, and you’re more motivated to take on the next,” Rossman adds.

 Take on the snowball method only after you’ve paid down your high-interest credit card debts, as they can be most detrimental to your overall financial health.

 Struthers says the only right payoff strategy is the one that works best for you.
-“It comes down to personality, the type of debt, how much debt and then the urgency behind the debt.”
+“It comes down to personality, the type of debt, how much debt, and then the urgency behind the debt.”

 Even so-called good debts can turn sour if you don’t have that clear path in place and you end up having to take on higher-interest debts over time to help pay them off.

 Don’t discount how helpful extra income can be throughout your debt payment process as well.
-In addition to side hustles and part-time jobs, look for ways to cut your expenses, whether by comparing utility rates, cutting subscriptions or better budgeting.
+In addition to side hustles and part-time jobs, look for ways to cut your expenses, whether by comparing utility rates, cutting subscriptions, or better budgeting.

 Focus on a long-term strategy for financial growth